lukee11/Fintech_Case_Study/README.md

 * I believe offering these products and services would give the user greater flexibility as they become a more experience investor.

-* The above recommendations would require the expansion of existing back office technology to access other assets, execution and monitoring.
+* The above recommendations would require expanding existing back-office technology to access other assets, execution, monitoring and machine learning to refine the adjustments.

 * These tecchnolgies are suitable as they are only minor additions and upgrades to the current platform.